jasonacox/tinytuya/README.md

         - Select your Project from the dropdown and click OK ([see screenshot here](https://user-images.githubusercontent.com/836718/111578175-d5eb8100-8770-11eb-93b3-46342b1a67fa.png))

 4. **Run Setup Wizard**:
-    * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the  *LOCAL_KEYs* for all of your registered devices:
+    * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the  *Local_Keys* for all of your registered devices:
       ```bash
       python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals
       ```
     * The **Wizard** will prompt you for the *API ID* key, API *Secret*, API *Region* (us, eu, cn or in) from your Tuya IoT project noted above.
 It will also ask for a sample *Device ID*.
 Use one from step 2 above or found in the Device List on your Tuya IoT project.
     * The **Wizard** will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices with the "name", "id" and "key" of your registered device(s).
-The "key"s in this list are the Devices' *LOCAL_KEY* you will use to access your device.
+The "key"s in this list are the Devices' *Local_Key* you will use to access your device.
     * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json`.
 TinyTuya will use this file to provide additional details to scan results from `tinytuya.scanDevices()` or when running `python -m tinytuya` to scan your local network.
     * The **Wizard** will ask if you want to poll all the devices.
 If you do, it will display the status of all devices on records and create a `snapshot.json` file with the results.

 Notes:
-* If you ever reset or re-pair your smart devices, the *LOCAL_KEY* will be reset and you will need to repeat the steps above.
+* If you ever reset or re-pair your smart devices, the *Local_Key* will be reset and you will need to repeat the steps above.
-* The TinyTuya *Wizard* was inspired by the TuyAPI CLI which is an alternative way to fetch the *LOCAL_KEYs*: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
+* The TinyTuya *Wizard* was inspired by the TuyAPI CLI which is an alternative way to fetch the *Local_Keys*: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
-* For a helpful video walk-through of getting the *LOCAL_KEYs* you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.
+* For a helpful video walk-through of getting the *Local_Keys* you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.

 ## Programming with TinyTuya